Log scaler

 The log scaler is an occupation in the timber industry.
 The Log Scaler measures the cut trees to determine the scale (volume) and quality (grade) of the wood to be used for manufacturing.
-When logs are sold, in order to determine the basis for a sale price in a standard way, the logs are "scaled" which means they are measured, identified as to species, and deductions for defects assigned to produce a net volume of merchantable wood.
+When logs are sold, in order to determine the basis for a sale price in a standard way, the logs are "scaled" which means they are measured, identified as to species, and deductions for defects are assigned to produce a net volume of merchantable wood.
 There are several different scales or rules that are used to determine the volume of wood.
 Scribner Decimal C rule is based on diagrams of circles that show the number of boards that will be utilized from the diameters of logs.
 The cubic rule, often called Metric in Canada, determines the cubic volume of the log material.
 The logs are recorded as gross scale (actual log measurements, length and diameter) and net scale (volume after deductions for defects are taken out).
-This occupation is usually performed by a third party organization qualified to "scale" government timber.
-Since internal defects are determined by external indications, scaling is not an exact science and is subject to interpretation of log scaling rules.
+This occupation is usually performed by a third-party organization qualified to "scale" government timber.
+Since internal defects are determined by external indications, scaling is not an exact science and is subject to the interpretation of log scaling rules.
 The log scaler is subject to random "check scales" in which another scaler rescales exactly the same logs and the results are compared.
 The log scaler must be within + or - 1% of the gross scale and + or - 2% of the net scale to keep their certification to scale.
 The scale is used for payment, quality control and inventory purposes.